davidscholberg/irkbot/README.md

 Irkbot has a simple system for creating modules that extend the bot's functionality.
 Currently, the only modules that Irkbot manages are for PRIVMSG actions, but there are plans to make modules for other events, such as time-based events.

 Below is an example PRIVMSG module that adds an echo command to the bot.
-The echo module looks for a PRIVMSG beginning with "..echo" and sends a PRIVMSG back echoing the rest of the line.
+The echo module runs when a PRIVMSG contains the echo command and sends a PRIVMSG back echoing the rest of the line.

 This module file belongs in the `lib/module/` directory.